Chesnara: Robust cash generation in challenging markets

 Chesnara: Market benefits overwhelm operational challenges

 Chesnara plc (LON:CSN) has announced its 2021 full-year results.
 The headline figures are good, with Economic Value earnings of £57.8m.
 Within this, there were strong positive results from economic variances.
-Operational variances showed the effect of the challenges
+Operational variances showed the effect of

 Hardman & Co